 In TAFES, as in other movements across IFES, inductive Bible study has been considered a desirable practice.
 However, the steps involved – including ‘observation, interpretation, application’ – are not necessarily easy to absorb, even for tertiary students.
 Students in Tanzania may be unaccustomed to in-depth reading other than for the purpose of writing exams and assignments.

 For many years, TAFES expedited the process of inductive Bible study by publishing Bible study guides.
-These were written with an inductive approach, but there wasn’t much success in transmitting the approach itself, especially without the consistent input of staff or associates on campus.
-Meanwhile, simply teaching the theory of ‘inductive Bible study’ is a pretty poor approach to creating good habits.
-Bible study is something of a lost art in this context.
-What would it mean to rebuild?
+These were written with an inductive approach, but there was less success in transmitting the inductive approach itself, especially without the consistent input of staff or associates on campus.
+What would it mean to rebuild Bible study as a living habit?

 A year or two before I started working with TAFES, a different approach began to emerge, popularized especially through Berean Safari retreats.
 This approach, ‘manuscript discovery’, provides a way for a group to immerse themselves in a book of the Bible by rendering the text in a simpler, additive-free way.
 It was discovered (or rediscovered) in the 1950s within the American IFES group, InterVarsity.